FIftekhar/WebDevHW3-backend/README.md

 # necessary to install

-npm install sequelize
-npm install pg
+npm install sequelize //used to create the database through js npm install pg //postgres npm install nodemon // used for listening for changes on server npm run dev // script uses nodemon